-Unflinching Walk: Belle in a somewhat comedic example, where she's able to thread her way through town on what appears to be a market day, effortlessly blocking falling water with a hanging sign as she passes under it, all the while reading a book.
+Unflinching Walk: Belle in a somewhat comedic example; she's able to thread her way through town on what appears to be a market day, effortlessly blocking falling water with a hanging sign as she passes under it, all the while reading a book.

 Ur Example: Although it's not the first animated movie to do this, Beauty and the Beast is the first Disney movie where famous musicians cover the movie's love/whatever ballad during the credits.

-Villainous Valour: The climax proved that Gaston had a good reason to boast about his strength.
-He fought toe-to-toe and did it pretty well against Beast, even when Beast got over his despair and stopped just letting himself get beaten.
-He also ripped off a marble/stone ornament from the castle with little to no effort, and was at least able to carry approximately 400+ lbs (The Triplets sitting on a bench) with one hand and with very little effort, which probably places his strength at superhuman levels.
+Villainous Valour: Gaston has a good reason to boast about his strength.
+He fought toe-to-toe and did it pretty well against Beast, even when Beast got over his despair and stopped letting himself get beaten.
+He also ripped off a marble/stone ornament from the castle with little to no effort, and was able to carry approximately 400+ lbs (The Triplets sitting on a bench) with one hand and with very little effort, which places his strength at superhuman levels.

 The Villain Sucks Song: Inverted.
 "Gaston" is all about glorifying the villain in question (though at that point in the story, he's only a bastard and not a true villain).

-Villain with Good Publicity: Gaston, who is loved by all the other villagers except Belle and is apparently the most powerful, influential person there.
-This means none of them objects to an ailing old man who's been desperately searching for his daughter being carted off to an insane asylum based on an odd story that might have just come from stress.
-Then they are easily convinced by Gaston to kill the Beast once his existence has been confirmed even though Belle is the only one who actually knows him and begs them to reconsider.
-But hey, they always thought she was weird anyway for her bookishness ("I wonder if she's feeling well.")
-What's even worse is that they follow him out of actual loyalty, and not out of fear, and it is implied from the Villain Song that they love him specifically because of his despicable acts.
+Villain with Good Publicity: Gaston is loved by all the other villagers except Belle and is apparently the most powerful and influential person there.
+This means none of them object to an ailing old man who's been desperately searching for his daughter being carted off to an insane asylum based on an odd story that might have come from stress.
+Then they are easily convinced by Gaston to kill the Beast once his existence has been confirmed even though Belle is the only one who knows him and begs them to reconsider.
+They always thought she was weird anyway for her bookishness ("I wonder if she's feeling well.")
+What's even worse is that they follow him out of loyalty, and not out of fear, and it is implied from the Villain Song that they love him specifically because of his despicable acts.